JuliaDocs/Highlights.jl/README.md

 ## Project Status

-The package is tested against Julia `0.7` and `1.0` on Linux, OS X, and Windows.
+The package is tested against Julia `0.7`, `1.0` and the nightly builds on Linux, OS X, and Windows.

 ## Contributing and Questions